-On-site haul truck exhaust emissions were estimated using the EMFAC2007/EMFAC2011 models for heavy-heavy duty diesel trucks using in Sacramento County.
+On-site haul truck exhaust emissions were estimated using the EMFAC2007/ EMFAC2011 models for heavy-heavy duty diesel truck travel in Sacramento County.
 The emission factors were based on a speed of 10 mph.
-Excavated material will be transported from the approach channel to the disposal areas (at the MIAD or Dike 7), which is a one-way trip distance of 2 miles.
+The on-site haul truck emission estimates generated for this project assume that all excavated material will be transported from the approach channel to the disposal areas at the MIAD or Dike 7, which is a one-way trip distance of 2 miles.
+This represents the worst case scenario.
+However, a portion of the excavated material may be transported a shorter distance (from the approach channel to the Dike 8 disposal area).

-On-site haul truck information was estimated assuming a truck capacity of 20 cubic yards (cy) and the annual volume of soil materials excavated (URS 2012).
+On-site haul truck information was estimated assuming a truck capacity of 20 cubic yards (cy) and the annual volume of soil materials excavated (URS, 2012).
 The information is summarized in Table 2-5 below.